VanshGupta1905/Breast-Cancer-Detection/README.md

 # Breast-Cancer-Detection
-Detection wether patient has Breast Cancer or Not Using Deep Learning
+Detecting wether patient has Breast Cancer or Not Using Deep Learning